Risk factors for complications during pregnancy include

 Some practitioners first do a random plasma glucose test to check whether gestational diabetes is possible.
-However, screening and confirmation of the diagnosis of gestational diabetes is best based on results of the oral glucose tolerance test (OGTT—see Table: Threshold Values of Plasma Glucose for Diagnosing* Gestational Diabetes Mellitus Using the 100-g Oral Glucose Tolerance Test).
-Based on a recommendation from the 2013 National Institutes of Health (NIH) consensus development conference, screening begins with a 1-h 50-g glucose load test (GLT); if results are positive (plasma glucose > 135 mg/dL), a 3-h 100-g OGTT is done.
+However, screening and confirmation of the diagnosis of gestational diabetes is best based on results of the oral glucose tolerance test (OGTT—see table Glucose Thresholds for Gestational Diabetes Mellitus Using a 3-hour Oral Glucose Tolerance Test).
+Based on a recommendation from the 2013 National Institutes of Health (NIH) consensus development conference, screening begins with a 1-hour 50-g glucose load test (GLT); if results are positive (plasma glucose > 130 to 140 mg/dL [7.2 to 7.8 mmol/L]), a 3-hour 100-g OGTT is done.

-Threshold Values of Plasma Glucose for Diagnosing* Gestational Diabetes Mellitus Using the 100-g Oral Glucose Tolerance Test
+Glucose Thresholds for Gestational Diabetes Using a 3-hour Oral Glucose Tolerance Test*

 Optimal treatment of gestational diabetes (with dietary modification, exercise, and close monitoring of blood glucose levels and insulin when necessary) reduces risk of adverse maternal, fetal, and neonatal outcomes.
 Women with gestational diabetes are at a higher lifetime risk of cardiovascular events and, after delivery, should be referred for appropriate cardiovascular risk assessment and follow-up.

 Threshold Values for Diagnosing Overt Diabetes in Pregnancy

 Women with gestational diabetes mellitus may have had undiagnosed diabetes mellitus before pregnancy.
-Thus, they should be screened for diabetes mellitus 6 to 12 wk postpartum, using the same testing and criteria used for patients who are not pregnant.
+Thus, they should be screened for diabetes mellitus 6 to 12 weeks postpartum, using the same testing and criteria used for patients who are not pregnant.

 Fetal syphilis in utero can cause fetal death, congenital malformations, and severe disability.

 Without treatment, risk of transmission of HIV from woman to offspring is about 30% prepartum and about 25% intrapartum.
-Neonates are given antiretroviral treatment within 6 h of birth to minimize risk of transmission intrapartum (see page Human Immunodeficiency Virus (HIV) Infection in Infants and Children).
+Neonates are given antiretroviral treatment within 6 hours of birth to minimize risk of transmission intrapartum.

-Routine prenatal care includes screening tests for these infections at the first prenatal visit.
+Routine prenatal care includes screening tests for HIV infection, hepatitis B, and syphilis and, if < 25 years, for chlamydial infection and gonorrhea at the first prenatal visit.
 Syphilis testing is repeated during pregnancy if risk continues and at delivery for all women.
 Pregnant women who have any of these infections are treated with antimicrobials.

 Treatment of bacterial vaginosis, gonorrhea, or chlamydial infection may prolong the interval from rupture of the membranes to delivery and may improve fetal outcome by decreasing fetal inflammation.